craftercms/docs/source/reference/api/groovy-api.rst

 REST scripts function just like RESTful services.
 They just need to return the object to serialize back to the caller.
 REST scripts must be placed in any folder under Scripts > rest.

-A REST script URL has the following format: it starts with /api/1/services, then contains all the folders that are part of the hierarchy for the particular script, and ends with the script name, the HTTP method and the .groovy extension.
-So, a script file at Scripts > rest > myfolder > myscript.get.groovy will respond to GET method calls at http://mysite/api/1/services/myfolder/myscript.json.
+A REST script URL has the following format: it starts with ``/api/1/services``, then contains all the folders that are part of the hierarchy for the particular script, and ends with the script name, the HTTP method and the ``.groovy`` extension.
+So, a script file at ``Scripts > rest > myfolder > myscript.get.groovy`` will respond to GET method calls at http://mysite/api/1/services/myfolder/myscript.json.

 The following is a very simple sample script that returns a date attribute saved in the session.
 If no attribute is set yet, the current date is set as the attribute.
 Assume that the REST script exists under Scripts > rest > session_date.get.groovy